John W. Blazek says simply, "I had to do it."

 He crawled under a roof fall -- 97 feet in length and 15 feet thick -- to reach another miner buried in the debris.

 The rescue at Robena Mine, near Carmichaels, on Jan.
 31, 1956, earned Blazek a Carnegie Hero Medal.

-Last Tuesday, on the 50th anniversary of the rescue, the lifelong Masontown resident told his story.
+On the 50th anniversary of the rescue, the lifelong Masontown resident told his story.

 Pam Seighman, the curator of the Coal and Coke Heritage Center at Penn State Fayette, The Eberly Campus, videotaped Blazek's recollections of that day, while the center's oral historian, Elaine H. DeFrank, conducted the interview.
 The effort was part of the center's 30-year mission to collect oral histories of coal miners and their families.

 At 89 years of age, Blazek's memory is clear.

 He said Jan.
 31, 1956, started as a normal day.

 Part of his job as a "jeep driver" of the mantrip that ran on a mine track was to respond to emergencies, such as a report of a piece of heavy machinery buried in a roof fall.